-The scholarly interest today makes it important to keep the history of this extraordinary period within the academic and public domain across three areas: (i) Soviet architecture, theory, and architectural teaching research, (ii) collaborative research and (iii) education of architectural students in the UK and beyond.
+The scholarly interest today makes it important to keep the history of this extraordinary period within the academic and public domain across three strands: (i) Soviet architecture, theory, and architectural teaching research, (ii) collaborative research, and (iii) education of architectural students in the UK and beyond.
 Research within these strands explores how geographically and historically different models of learning and teaching function in the construction of national identity, and how teaching and learning intersect with pedagogies of design.
 It promotes the value, richness, quality, and diversity inherent in design education.

 Soviet Architecture, Theory, and Architectural Teaching Research